lee0c/lee0c.github.io/_posts/2025/2025-05-14-azure-locations.md

 A lot just happened there besides `dirname`. `{modules[@]}` is all the array elements (as opposed to just `$modules`, which evaluates to the first element). `${#modules[@]}`, on the other hand - note the pound sign - is the number of elements in the array.

 Additionally, `mapfile` usually writes from index 0 onwards.
-But with the `-O` argument, we can specify an **o**rigin.
+But with the `-O` argument, we can specify an **origin**.
 By setting the starting point to the length of the array, we append to the array rather than writing over existing data.

 Finally, we got some recursion going! `get_resources` calls `get_resources` for every module found.